 For a good body scrub, use fine table salt and enough oil to make a paste.

 What kind of skin do you have?
-I might have more advice if I know what kind of problem you are trying to fix.posted about 3 years ago
+I might have more advice if I know what kind of problem you are trying to fix.posted over 3 years ago

-olive oil is amazing, it makes your skin so soft…for a face scrub, mix olive oil + sugar , or honey + sugar and rub it on your skin. :)posted about 3 years ago
+olive oil is amazing, it makes your skin so soft…for a face scrub, mix olive oil + sugar , or honey + sugar and rub it on your skin. :)posted over 3 years ago